 PSY 201 Experimental Design, Methods, and Statistics (4 SH).
 An introduction to experimental research design, methods and statistics for the behavioral sciences.
 This course includes research ethics training, APA style writing instruction, and data analysis.
 Students propose research, do peer review, collect and analyze date, and present the results through laboratory modules and term research projects.
-Prerequisites: PSY 101.
+Prerequisites: C- or better in PSY 101.